the-teachingRSE-project/competencies/competencies.md

 ## Career level
 At different career levels, differing skills are required.
 We have set this up according to the following separation often applied within a single project:

-- Junior RSE: These are persons that have just started, but generally speaking they should have the skills to contribute to software projects
+- Junior RSE: These are persons that have just started, but generally speaking they should have the skills to contribute to software projects.
-- Senior RSE: They have gained experience and can set the examples in the software project.
+- Senior RSE: They have gained experience and can set the standards in the software project.
 - Principal RSE: Their actual job description varies a lot.
 These may be RSE team leaders based in a professional services type role, or they may be professors or research group leaders based in a more academic-focused role.
 They are often the people responsible for bringing in the money that supports new projects and sustains existing projects.
-Generally speaking, they do not need to to be actively involved in the day-to-day technical tasks but they should be able to guide projects from both a technical and research perspective.
+Generally speaking, they do not need to to be actively involved in the day-to-day technical tasks but they should be able to guide projects from both a technical and a research perspective.

-The required skills are distributed according to this table First Dimension: Career path e.g. Junior RSE -> Senior RSE -> PI scale (1->6) (less -> lot)
+The following table elaborates on the required facets of the competencies in different roles.
 \blandscape
 \small
 \renewcommand*{\arraystretch}{1.4}